Aggregate accidents by ward

 The Spatial Aggregation pane appears.
-By default, Wards is selected for the Choose area layer parameter, Collisions with cyclists is selected for the Choose layer to summarize parameter, and Count of Collisions with cyclists is selected for the Style By parameter.
+By default, Wards is selected for the Choose an area layer parameter, Collisions with cyclists is selected for the Choose a layer to summarize parameter, and Count of Collisions with cyclists is selected for the Style by parameter.

 These are the parameters you'll use.